Carbon Offset: What does it mean?

 Food production and waste

-Growing, processing, transporting, storing and discarding of food results in sizeable carbon emission amounts.
+Growing, processing, transporting, storing and discarding of food results in sizeable carbon emissions.
 A residential household produces an annual 6 tonnes of carbon emissions as they eat and go about their daily business.

 Ultimately a balance needs to be struck between dietary variety and agricultural practices in order to promote sustainability across the food chain.